Meet your Club President

 John Anthony Cadman, 3rd Baron Cadman of Silverdale was educated at Harrow School and The Royal Agricultural College Cirencester.

-Tony married his wife, Jan, in 1975 and joined The Caravan Club in 1978.
+Tony married his wife, Jan, in 1975 and joined the Caravan and Motorhome Club in 1978.
 He became a Vice-President of The Club in October 2000.

 Following a career in farming and as a restauranteur, he took his seat in the House of Lords in 1993 serving on several Select Committees including that on the Channel Tunnel Rail Link Bill.